 A study of development from childhood to adulthood.
 Physical, emotional, cognitive, and social-growth patterns will be considered.
-Practical applications of theory and research will be made, as this course seeks to prepare people to work with adolescents.
-Offered every spring semester.
-Prerequisite: PSYC 2003.
+Practical applications of theory and research will be made, as this course seeks to prepare people to work with early to later adolescents.